-(a) In many cases, parties seek to acquire an Ownership Interest in a Licensee even if that Ownership Interest would not result in the Acquiring Party being able to exercise Effective Control over the Licensee.
-In some cases, the Acquiring Party may seek to acquire a sufficiently significant Ownership Interest, or engage in other transactions, that result in the Licensee ceasing to operate as a separate economic entity.
-In many cases, such transactions can have procompetitive effects, such as creating economies of scale and scope.
-In other cases, however, such transactions may harm competition.
-For example, such transactions could create an entity that is not subject to competitive market forces or could facilitate unlawful collusion amongst competing Licensees.
+In some cases, parties seek to acquire an Equity Interest or Voting Power in a Designated Telecommunication Licensee, a Designated Business Trust or a Designated Trust even if it would not result in such parties being able to exercise Effective Control over the Designated Telecommunication Licensee, Designated Business Trust or Designated Trust.
+In other cases, parties may seek to acquire sufficiently significant Equity Interest or Voting Power, or engage in other transactions, that result in the Designated Telecommunication Licensee, Designated Business Trust or Designated Trust ceasing to operate as a separate economic entity and thereby becoming a single economic entity with such parties.
+In many such cases, such transactions can have procompetitive effects, such as creating economies of scale and scope.
+However, such transactions may also harm competition.
+For example, such transactions could create an entity that is not subject to competitive market forces or could facilitate unlawful collusion among competing telecommunication licensees.

-(b) This Section:
+(b) Section 10 applies to -